Socially-Disadvantaged Groups Grant

 NOTE: If state-specific forms are not shown above, please refer to the application materials listed below to start the process of applying.
 Please ensure that your state is selected in the dropdown menu above to find the State Office contact information for this program and speak to a Business Programs Specialist before attempting to fill out any forms or applications.
 This will save you valuable time in the process.

-Satisfactory Performance Eligibility – Applicants must be up-to-date on all financial and performance reports, and current on tasks and timeframes for using grant funds as approved in the work plan and budget.
-If they have unspent funds on SDGG awards prior to FY2018, their application will not be considered for funding, and if they have 50 percent or more of unspent funds on their FY2018 award at the time their FY2019 application is evaluated, they may not be considered for funding for the FY2019 cycle either.
+Satisfactory Performance Eligibility – If you have an existing SDGG award, you must be performing satisfactorily to be considered eligible for a new SDGG award.
+Satisfactory performance includes being up to date on all financial and performance reports as prescribed in the grant award and being current on tasks and timeframes for utilizing grant and matching funds as approved in the work plan and budget.
+If applicant have unspent funds on SDGG awards prior to FY2019, their application will not be considered for funding, and if they have 50 percent or more of unspent funds on their FY2020 award at the time their FY2021 application is evaluated, they may not be considered for funding for the FY2021 cycle.

 Duplication of Current Services – Applicants must demonstrate that they are providing services to new customers or new services to current customers.
 If their work plan and budget is duplicative of an existing award (previous or existing RCDG and/or SDGG award), their application will not be considered for funding.
 Note: prior award applications will be reviewed to ensure there is no duplication.

 To complete an application for this program, you must be pre-registered with the System for Award Management (SAM) and also have a Data Universal Number System (DUNS) number.
 Neither of these applications cost money, but they can take time so be sure to get this taken care of right away.
 If you are already registered with these systems, you do not need to do it again.

 There are no other additional requirements at the national level.
 If there are additional state-specific requirements they will be listed above.

 There are currently no events scheduled.